 How to Lower Your Tax Bracket

-Several strategies can reduce your taxable income and move you into a lower bracket:
+Several strategies can reduce your taxable income and move you into a lower bracket.
+These are particularly valuable if you’re near a bracket threshold.
+See our 1099 tax guide for additional strategies for self-employed individuals.

 - Maximize retirement contributions — 401(k) contributions up to $23,500 in 2026 reduce your taxable income dollar-for-dollar.